Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 How This Design Differs from Some Other Models

-The readout on the LCD and the brightness is far better than most other single-plate induction cooktops.
+The readout on the LCD and the brightness are far better than most other single-plate induction cooktops.

-The temperature setting increments (15 and 20 degrees) are less than some of Duxtop’s competitors (e.g. Max Burton 6450 - 25 degrees) which allows for greater temperature control.
+The temperature setting increments (15 and 20 degrees) are less than Duxtop’s competitors (e.g., Max Burton 6450 - 25 degrees), allowing greater temperature control.

-The power and temperature controls are independent of one another and either can be used to control the temperature.
+The power and temperature controls are independent and can be used to control the temperature.

-Thanks to the direct transfer of heat from plate to pot or pan, there are no fumes emitted, while still having precise temperature control.
+Thanks to the direct heat transfer from plate to pot or pan, no fumes are emitted while maintaining precise temperature control.

-The Duxtop 9600LS heats up fast and if a pan is remove for a second to flip or stir, it resumes at the setting when set back on the surface.
-It is an extremely energy efficient unit which reaches boiling point far quicker than gas.
+The Duxtop 9600LS heats up fast, and if a pan is removed for a second to flip or stir, it resumes at the setting when set back on the surface.
+It is a highly energy-efficient unit that reaches boiling point quicker than gas.

-Most induction cooktops have problems maintaining a low temperature; however, this unit suffers from no such problems.
-It works great across all of its temperature and power settings, with the manual providing a handy reference.
+Most induction cooktops have problems maintaining a low temperature; however, this unit suffers from no such issues.
+It works great across all of temperature and power settings, with the manual providing a handy reference.